 Arid edibles – Yucca (Hesperoyucca whipplei)

 The Native Americans used this plant extensively and the fiber from the leaves was used for sandals, cloth, and rope.
-The flowers can be boiled and then seasoned, or added to flour and formed into paddies.
+The flowers can be boiled, seasoned, or added to flour and formed into paddies.
 Also, young fruits are good boiled or roasted.
 The root is not edible so do not waste your time digging for it.

 Arid edibles – Palo Verde (Parkinsonia microphylla)

 The Seri people used this tree to supplement their food source.
 They used to consume both seeds and flowers.
-The seeds were grounded into flower and used for cakes or biscuits.
+The seeds were ground into flour and used for cakes or biscuits.

 Arid edibles – Honey Mesquite (Prosopis glandulosa)

 This is an important survival plant because it fruits even during drought years.
-The fruits can be eaten when mature and can be ground into meal for sweet flower, to make drinks and bread.
+The fruits can be eaten when mature and can be ground into meals for sweet flour to make drinks and bread.
 The hardwood was also used by the Seri people to make arrow points.

 Arid edibles – Cactus (Opuntia spp)